pichik/pfolio/README.md

 **Example:**
 Set `"CollectorPath":"examplepath"` in `.wwconfig`
 Set `.js` extension with payload `alert(1)` in `assets/extensions.json`
-and insert this payload to the website, alert will popup.
+Insert this payload to the website, alert will popup.
 `<script src=https://domain.com/examplepath.js></script>`

 ### Collecting data from blind XSS